google/cel-go/ext/README.md

 Returns a new string whose characters are the same as the target string, only formatted in reverse order.
 This function relies on converting strings to rune arrays in order to reverse.
+It can be located in Version 3 of strings.

     <string>.reverse() -> <string>